 I try to keep everything as short as possible.
-If anything is unclear, check out the two previous posts.
+If anything is unclear, check out the two previous posts or shoot me a comment.
 They should act as a knowledge library and this post is the more practical blueprint.

-Work through these 8 points one at a time and you should be able to write yourself a great workout program.
-Be sure to share your masterpiece with me!
+Work through these 8 points one at a time and you should be able to write your own workout program.
+Be sure to share your opus magnum with me!

-How to: Write your own workout program (inspired by Lego)
+How to: Write your own Workout Program (Lego-Style)

-Likewise, the colorful plastic building blocks, in this program there are many separate parts coming together.
+Likewise, the colorful plastic building blocks, in this approach there are many separate parts coming together.
 One alone might not seem that useful but combined they create something complete.

 Be precise in your thoughts and write them down.
 Structure them and organize them in order of importance, as well as some kind of rough timeframe.

-These goals are the foundation of everything that follow.
-Plus, when you wanna skip the program or the outside noise of fancy exercises or stuff you have to creeps in to your head – a look at your goals can clarify what you really need to do.
+These goals are the foundation of everything that follows.
+Plus, when you wanna switch the program or the outside noise of fancy exercises and stuff that creeps into your head – a look at your goals can clarify what you really need to do.